mobily-enterprises/jsonreststores/README.md

 ````

 Positioning will have to take into account `workspaceId` when repositioning: if an user in workspace `A` repositions an item, it mustn't affect positioning in workspace `B`.
 Basically, when doing positioning, `paramIds` define the _domain_ of repositioning (in this case, elements with matching `workspaceId`s will belong to the same domain).

+# File uploads

+JsonRestStores in itself doesn't manage file uploads.
+The reason is simple: file uploads are a _very_ protocol-specific feature.
+For example, you can decide to upload files, along with your form, by using `multipart-formdata` as your `Content-type`, to instruct the browser to encode the information (before sending it to the sever) in a specific way that accommodates multiple file uploads.
+However, this is a separate issue to the store itself, which will only ever store the file's _name_, rather than the raw data.

+Basicaly, all of the features to uplaod files in JsonRestStores are packed in HTTPMixin.
+This is how you do it:

+    var VideoResources = declare( [ Store ], {

+      schema: new HotSchema({
+        fileName         : { default: '', type: 'string', protected: true, singleField: true, trim: 128, searchable: false },
+        description      : { default: '', type: 'string', trim: 1024, searchable: false },
+      }),

+      uploadFields: {
+        fileName: {
+          destination: '/home/www/node/deployed/node_modules/wonder-server/public/resources',
+        },
+      },

+      storeName:  'videoResources',

+      publicURL: '/videosResources/:id',
+      hotExpose: true,

+      handlePut: true,
+      handlePost: true,
+      handleGet: true,

+    });
+    stores.videoTemplatesResources = new VideoTemplatesResources();

+In this store:

+* The store has an `uploadFields` attribute, which lists the fields that will represent file paths resulting from the successful upload
+* The field is marked as `protected`; remember that the field represents the file's path, and that you don't want users to directly change it.

+For this store, HTTPMixin will do the following:

+* add a middleware in stores with `uploadFields`, adding the ability to parse `multipart/formdata` input from the client
+* save the files in the required location
+* set req.body as the file's path, and req.bodyComputed to true for all those fields.
+This will make sure that JsonRestStores will allow rewriting of those protected fields

+JsonRestStores will simply see values in `req.body`, blissfully unaware of the work done to parse the requests' input and the work to automatically populate `req.body` with the form values as well as the file paths.

+The fact that the fields are protected meand that you are _not_ forced to re-upload files every time you submit the form: if the values are set (thanks to an upload), they will change; if they are not set, they will be left "as is".

+On the backend, JsonRestStores uses `multer`, a powerful multipart-parsing module.
+However, this is basically transparent to JsonRestStores and to developers, except some familiarity with the configuration functions.

+## Configuring file uploads

+The store above only covers a limited use case.
+Remembering that the `file` object has the following fields:

+* `fieldname` - Field name specified in the form
+* `originalname` - Name of the file on the user's computer
+* `encoding` - Encoding type of the file
+* `mimetype` - Mime type of the file
+* `size` - Size of the file in bytes
+* `destination` - The folder to which the file has been saved
+* `filename` - The name of the file within the destination
+* `path` - The full path to the uploaded file

+In order to configure file uploads, you can set three attributes when you declare you store:

+* `uploadFilter` -- to filter incoming files based on their names or fieldName
+* `uploadLimits` -- to set some upload limits, after which JsonRestStores will throw a `UnprocessableEntity` error.
+* `uploadFields` -- it can have two properties: `destination` and `fileName`.

+Here are these options in detail:

+### `uploadFilter`

+This allows you to filter files based on their names and `fieldName`s.
+You only have limited amount of information for each file:

+    { fieldname: 'fileName',
+      originalname: 'test.mp4',
+      encoding: '7bit',
+      mimetype: 'video/mp4' }

+This is especially useful if you want to check for swearwords in the file name, or the file type.
+You can throw and error if the file type doesn't correspond to what you were expecting:

+    uploadFilter: function( req, file, cb ){
+      if( file.mimetype != 'video/mp4') return cb( null, false );
+      cb( null, true );
+    },

+### `uploadLimits`

+This allows you to set specific download limits.
+The list comes straight from `busbuy`, on which JsonRestStores is based:

+* `fieldNameSize` -- Max field name size (in bytes) (Default: 100 bytes).
+* `fieldSize` -- Max field value size (in bytes) (Default: 1MB).
+* `fields` -- Max number of non-file fields (Default: Infinity).
+* `fileSize` -- For multipart forms, the max file size (in bytes) (Default: Infinity).
+* `files` -- For multipart forms, the max number of file fields (Default: Infinity).
+* `parts` -- For multipart forms, the max number of parts (fields + files) (Default: Infinity).
+* `headerPairs` -- For multipart forms, the max number of header key=>value pairs to parse Default: 2000 (same as node's http).

+For example, the most typical use case would be:

+    uploadLimits: {
+      fileSize: 50000000 // 50 Mb
+    },

+### `uploadFields`

+This is the heart of the upload abilities of JsonRestStores.

+It accepts two parameters:

+#### `destination`

+This parameter is mandatory, and defines where the files connected to that field will be stored.
+It can either be a string, or a function with the following signature: `function( req, file, cb )`.
+It will need to call the callback `cb` with `cb( null, FULL_PATH )`.
+For example:

+    uploadFields: {

+      avatarImage: {
+        destination: function (req, file, cb) {
+          // This can depend on req, or file's attribute
+          cb( null, '/tmp/my-uploads');
+        }
+      }

+    },

+#### `fileName`

+It's a function that will determine the file name.
+By default, it will be a function that works out the file name from the field name and either the record's ID (for PUT requests, where the ID is known) or a random string (for POST requests, where the ID is not known).

+If you don't set it, it will be:

+uploadFields: {

+      avatarImage: {
+        destination: function (req, file, cb) {
+          // This can depend on req, or file's attribute
+          cb( null, '/tmp/my-uploads');
+        },

+        // If the ID is there (that's the case with a PUT), then use it.
+Otherwise,
+        // simply generate a random string
+        fileName: function( req, file, cb ){
+          var id = req.params[ this.idProperty ];
+          if( ! id ) id = crypto.randomBytes( 20 ).toString( 'hex' );

+          // That's it
+          return cb( null, file.fieldname + '_' + id );
+        }
+      }
+    },

+The default function works fine in most cases.
+However, you may want to change it.

+#### `uploadErrorProcessor`

+By default, when there is an error, the file upload module `multer` will throw and error.
+It's  much better to encapsulate those errors in HTTP errors.
+This is what uploadErrorProcessor does.
+By default, it's defined as follow (although you can definitely change it if needed):

+    uploadErrorProcessor: function( err, next ){
+      var ReturnedError = new this.UnprocessableEntityError( (err.field ? err.field : '' ) + ": " + err.message );
+      ReturnedError.OriginalError = err;
+      return next( ReturnedError );
+    },

+####

 # `deleteAfterGetQuery`: automatic deletion of records after retrieval